mmdagent-ex/site-doc/content.en/docs/86_messages.md

 **TAPPED**

-A message issued when the user clicks the mouse or taps.
+Emitted when the user clicks or taps.

 {{<message>}}
 TAPPED|x|y